Skip to main content

 Nigel Clark and Bronislaw Szerszynski, Planetary Social Thought: The Anthropocene Challenge to the Social Sciences (Cambridge, UK: Polity, 2021).

-Additional material is available in the “resources” tab on the course’s Sakai page.
+Additional material is available in the “resources” tab on the course’s Canvas page.

 COURSE REQUIREMENTS: